Clérey-la-Côte: Administration

+Population

+Its inhabitants are called Clercycurtiens in French.

 Moncourt

 Close to the village is the old locality of Moncourt which was completely destroyed during the Thirty Years' War.
 The chapel, dating from the thirteenth century, is all that remains today.

 Although located in the Meuse department and in the commune of Sauvigny, the chapel was bought by the inhabitants of Clérey-la-Côte as a national treasure.
 This place of worship was the residence to many monks.

 The chapel was dedicated to Saint Gibrien.
 It was the site of pilgrimages for which Saint Gibrien was called upon by those who have lost a limb or those who have turned away from religion.

 The natural spring which runs there is at the center of many beliefs, among them acting as cure against intestinal diseases.
 It is said that if one poses a piece of clothing horizontally on the fountain, and it falls to the bottom, the cure is assured.

 Numerous Merovingian tombs may be located in the vicinity, but no excavation has been carried out to date.